tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - Invisible War Toolbelt improvements and bugfixes
         - Fixed bug where selected icon in the belt was forgotten between game sessions.
         - With Double Click Unholstering enabled, a single-rightclick will unholster a weapon if the selection was changed.
-        - Pressing a number key while a numbered slot is selected will set it as the primary selection.
+        - Pressing a number key again while its slot is selected will set it as the primary selection.
         - Added "Classic Mode".
-In Classic Mode, right-clicking while having a belt item selected which is not the primary selection will select the primary selection, similar to regular GMDX.
+In Classic Mode, right-clicking while having a belt item selected which is not the primary selection will select the primary selection, similar to GMDX v9.
         - Fixed GMDX bug where you could scroll to empty slots when using the IW toolbelt.
     - "Smart Keyring" support added.
         - When Smart Keyring is enabled, the keyring will no longer occupy belt slot 0, allowing it to be used for regular items.